 DirectorKatie’s long-standing passion for patient care and health care access drove her to pursue a degree in Health Care Management from Appalachian State University prior to obtaining her MBA.
 She has over nine years of professional health care experience in finance, strategic planning, and hospital operations.
 She has a proven ability to combine vision, ingenuity, and business acumen in support of operational and strategic priorities.
 Katie enjoys traveling, reading, and spending time with her husband and two dogs.

 Dr. Angela Monell

 DirectorDr.
-Angela Monell is a native of Prince George’s County Maryland and has resided in the Winston Salem area for about three and a half-years.
+Angela Monell is a native of Prince George’s County Maryland and has resided in the Winston-Salem area for about four years.
 As an educator, her passion for students is evident in her daily work as an Assistant Principal.
 Dr. Monell received her undergraduate degree at Towson University in Mass Communication.
 As she began to explore her career interests, she obtained her Master’s in Special Education at Bowie State University.
 In 2014, she received her doctorate in Educational Leadership with a focus on Curriculum and Instruction and her Administrative Certification at North Carolina A&T in 2016.
 She has a passion for working in the community as well as with students working to find their way.
 She has a particular interest in working with Middle School students as she recognizes that being in the “middle” is challenging in more ways than one.
 She believes that middle school is a critical time to engage students and provide structure and resources that will not only take them through their formative years, but will also be valuable throughout their lives.